 Cruise Ship Statistics

 Vacationing in Vegas is not the only time people are vulnerable to injuries.
 According to AARP, nearly one-third of international travel takes place on cruises.
-And a study by BMC Public Health showed that thousands of people experience intestinal infections and influenza while on cruise ships.
+A study by BMC Public Health showed that thousands of people experience intestinal infections and influenza while on cruise ships.
 So, being physically harmed is not the only thing to worry about.

 Should I Seek Medical Treatment?